-One of the ways in which the employer can help is by relieving the employees of the problems they might otherwise encounter when they come up against the tax and social security systems of the country to which they have been assigned.
-Compliance obligations differ considerably country to country and careful planning can minimise the associated liabilities for both employees and employers.
+One of the ways in which the employer can help is by relieving the employees of the problems they might otherwise encounter when they come up against the tax and social security systems of the location to which they have been assigned.
+Compliance obligations differ considerably location to location and careful planning can minimise the associated liabilities for both employees and employers.

 With a global network of expatriate tax specialists, Baker Tilly International provides international trading groups with a full spectrum of technical and practical advice in looking after the needs of their staff working away from home, wherever they are located.
 Some of the ways in which we can help include: